 An insurance policy to meet the cost of these disbursements (should you lose your work injury claim) can be obtained via your solicitor.

 See our whiplash compensation lawyer article (using a road accident as an example) that describes why your solicitor might wish to instruct a barrister before settling your work accident claim.

 Your solicitor can put in place a barrister’s conditional fee agreement – whereby the barristers fees are met in a similar way to those of your solicitor under a no win no fee agreement.

-Are there any other types of legal funding agreements for solicitors’ fees other than conditional fee agreements?
+Are there any other types of legal funding agreements for solicitors’ fees?

 There are many other types of legal funding agreements available to meet your solicitor’s fees for a work accident claim.
 However, most are far more expensive than conditional fee agreements and practical reality are generally not considered (with the exception of legal protection cover).